s0md3v/huepy/README.md

 ```python
 from hue import *
 ```
-Now printing colored text is as simple as doing
+Printing colored text is as simple as doing
 ```python
 print red('This string is red')
 ```
 Easy right?
 But what if you want to print italic text?
-You can just do
+You can just do this
 ```python
 print italic('This string is in italic')
 ```